LiteSpeed Web Server

 LiteSpeed Web Server (LSWS) is proprietary web server software.
-It is the 4th most popular web server, estimated to be used by 10% of websites as of July 2021.
+It is the 4th most popular web server, estimated to be used by 13.9% of websites as of September 2024.
 LSWS is developed by privately held LiteSpeed Technologies.
 The software uses the same configuration format as Apache HTTP Server and is compatible with most Apache features.
 An open source variant is also available.

 LSWS was released in 2003, and in August 2008 it became the 16th most popular web server.
 In November 2016, LiteSpeed's market share grew from 0.39% to 3.29%, increasing its position from 10th to 4th most popular web server according to Netcraft.
 In 2017, a team from Hong Kong Polytechnic University found it to be one of the six most popular web servers, and it was estimated by a team at RWTH Aachen University to be running 9.2% of all HTTP/2-enabled websites.
-As of April 2020, LSWS was used by 69.3% of websites using QUIC and 47.6% of websites using HTTP/3.
+As of September 2024, LSWS was used by 36.3% of websites using HTTP/3.

-According to latest Netcraft web server survey, LiteSpeed never grew upon 3% of global market shares.
+According to a Netcraft web server survey, LiteSpeed had 6% of global market share of active sites as of September 2024.

+LiteSpeed Cache, a cache and performance module also known as LSCache, is built into LiteSpeed Web Server.
+LSCache can be managed via rewrite rules, or via plugins developed specifically for particular content management systems, including WordPress.

 Features

-LSWS is compatible with commonly-used Apache features, including mod_rewrite, .htaccess, and mod_security.
+LSWS is compatible with commonly used Apache features, including mod_rewrite, .htaccess, and mod_security.
 LSWS can load Apache configuration files directly and works as a drop-in replacement for Apache while fully integrating with popular control panels.
 LSWS replaces all Apache functions, but uses an event driven approach to handle requests.